Georgi Plekhanov: Defender of the faith

 The late 1890s saw the emergence of the first major ideological controversy within Russian Marxism, a trend known as "Economism".
 The Economists, who arose from the practical work of agitation among the industrial workers, argued that the Social Democrats should focus on the economic struggle of the proletariat for better wages and working conditions, rather than on the political struggle for the overthrow of the autocracy.
 This tendency found its expression in the St. Petersburg newspaper Rabochaia mysl' (Workers' Thought) and in the émigré journal Rabocheye Delo (The Workers' Cause).

 Plekhanov viewed Economism as a Russian variant of the Revisionist heresy of Eduard Bernstein, which had simultaneously emerged in the German Social Democratic Party.
 He saw both as a dangerous deviation from orthodox Marxism, a surrender to the "spontaneity" of the working-class movement and a betrayal of the revolutionary goal of socialism.
 For Plekhanov, the task of the Social Democrats was not to follow the workers, but to lead them, to raise their trade-union consciousness to the level of socialist consciousness, and to imbue them with an understanding of the necessity of political struggle.
 He developed a reputation for his harsh polemical style; according to Lenin, Plekhanov once advised him regarding a critic of Marxism: "First, let's stick the convict's badge on him, and then after that we'll examine his case."

 The conflict between Plekhanov's group and the Economists, who for a time gained a majority in the émigré Russian Social Democratic Union, was protracted and bitter.
-After a series of clashes over the control of the Union's publications and resources, Plekhanov launched a fierce polemical assault on the Economists, whose principal target was now the Russian variant of revisionism.
-The young praktiki in Russia and in exile often saw the émigré veterans as "out of touch".
-In 1900, he published his Vademecum for the Editors of Rabochee Delo, a blistering critique that denounced the Economists for their theoretical errors and their abandonment of revolutionary principles.
+In 1900, Plekhanov published his Vademecum for the Editors of Rabochee Delo, a blistering critique that denounced the Economists for their theoretical errors and their abandonment of revolutionary principles.
 The struggle against Economism and Revisionism solidified Plekhanov's image as the paramount defender of Marxist orthodoxy, but it also reinforced his "Jacobin" tendencies and his intolerance for ideological deviation.